 The oral bacteria that build up dental plaque are most dangerous when they metabolize nutrients into harmful substances, like acids and toxins.
 The more often you eat, the more of these substances they produce.
 Therefore, be sure not to snack often throughout the day, and be sure to brush or rinse your teeth with water after every meal and snack.

 Good hygiene is the cornerstone of good dental health, but only if you practice it correctly and consistently.
 Taking care of your smile is important, and with better hygiene practices, you can do so much more effectively.
 To learn more, schedule a consultation by calling Lake Forest Dental Arts in Lake Forest, IL, at 847-234-0517.
-We also proudly serve residents of West Forest Lake, Kennedy, Lake Bluff, Skokie, Junction, and all surrounding communities in the Chicago Metro area.
+We also proudly serve residents of Chicago and all surrounding communities in the Chicago Metro area.